WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return [$ixor_($size(Inn), iN_1, iN_2)].
   l.
 If (binop_u1 = SHL), then:
     1) Return [$ishl_($size(Inn), iN_1, iN_2)].
   m.
-If binop_u1 is of the case SHR, then:
+If binop_u1 is SHR, then:
     1) Let (SHR sx) be binop_u1.
     2) Return [$ishr_($size(Inn), sx, iN_1, iN_2)].
   n.
 If (binop_u1 = ROTL), then: